Armadale, Victoria

-The suburb has its own railway station, as well as Toorak railway station, which is also in Armadale.
+The suburb has two railways stations: Armadale, and Toorak.
 It is bordered by Glenferrie Road to the east, Orrong Road to the west, Malvern Road to the north and Dandenong Road/Princes Highway to the south.

 History

 Armadale is named after Armadale, Sutherland in Scotland.
 This was because one of Armadale notable residents, James Munro, 15th Premier of Victoria, was born in Armadale, Sutherland.
 Armadale Post Office on High Street opened on 2 October 1884.
 The Armadale North Post Office, near Toorak Station, opened in 1940.